-This hybrid course includes topics in professionalism, ethics, management, alternative sites for respiratory care, uses of oxygen saturation for monitoring and testing, internal and external patient transfers, and emergency management.
+This one-credit-hour hybrid course that includes topics in professionalism, ethics, management, alternative sites for respiratory care, uses of oxygen saturation for monitoring and testing, internal and external patient transfers, and emergency management.
 This course will prepare students for different aspects of respiratory care that they will encounter in their career both in and out of the hospital setting.
 Hybrid Class Code: Student meets in a traditional classroom or lab setting for part of the class, but also must participate regularly in online sessions using a course management system.

-Credits 1

-Lab Hours 0

-Lecture Hours 1

-Clinical Hours 0

-Tiered Course Indicator
+Credits 1 Lab Hours 0 Lecture Hours 1 Clinical Hours 0 Tiered Course Indicator